LouiseSteward/learn/congenital-disorders/text/quiz-06.md

 	-	Not common, i.e. 5/1000 (0.5 percent) pregnancies.
 	-	Rare, i.e. 1/1000 (0.1 percent) pregnancies.
 5. How many alcoholic drinks are usually needed to damage the fetus?
-	-	Only 1 per day.
+	+	Any number of drinks may be dangerous.
-	+	At least 3 per day.
+	-	At least 3 per day.
 	-	At least 5 per day.
 	-	At least 10 per day.
 6. One drink (15 ml alcohol) is equal to: